Supova/Speaker-Recognition-System/README.md

 <h3> Testing </h3>

 The final step for our speaker recognition system is the verification.
 Using the two data sets - Training and Test - we ensure that each test speaker signal is matched correctly to a training signal.
 We first tabulate our human recognition rate in the table below for comparison.
 For our speaker recognition system, we train a VQ codebook for each speaker using `train.m`.
 Then using `test.m`, we verify the results.
 We also added our individual voices labelled as "s12" and "s13".
 The matching results in Figure 12 show the system can recognize all speakers with 100% accuracy.
 After multiple runs, our system was consistent with 100% recognition rate and did not incorrectly assign any wrong IDs.
+We show that indeed our system is better than the human recognition rate.

 <p align="center">
 <i> Table 1: Human recognition rate </i><br>